darkzera/dota2-picker/README.md

 - Hashing user & password
   - 1 Updated tables, interface, migrations and seeding for taking email and password values
   - 2 Creating User service to deal with hash password and verify this
-  - 3 Using bcrypto module from NodeJS
+  - 3 Using bcrypt module from NodeJS
   - 4 $beforeInsert (User Model) calling user service (#2)

+    * 3 Had a lot issues while installing using bcrypt (+ @types/bcrypt)at start. and to solve:
+    >
+        $ yarn remove bcrypt
+        $ yarn add bcrypt-nodejs (an old and descontinued package)
+        $ yarn remove bcrypt-nodejs
+        $ yarn add bcrypt
+        $ yarn add -D @types/bcrypt